winstonyang117/BDot_Final/README.md

     |- reliability # functions to clean logs and monitor device resource usages
         |- devicemonitor.py
         |- cleanlogs.py
-    |- keygen
-        |- genkey.sh # generate the key for authentication
-    |- compiling
+    |- encompile
         |- precompile.sh # it combines auth.py and main.py with new entry starts with auth.py,
                          # then compiles with pyinstaller and adds authentication based on a key file
         |- auth.py # authentication code
+        |- genkey.sh # generate the key for authentication
     |- scripts
         |- helena.sh # install library dependencies
         |- compHelena.sh # compile and encryption